Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 The BMC will reboot after the update is complete.

-To update using a JSON file and the Cray CLI, use this example JSON file and follow the [Updating Paradise Firmaware with JSON and the Cray CLI Procedure](#update-paradise-firmware-using-json-file-and-cray-cli)
+To update using a JSON file and the Cray CLI, use this example JSON file and follow the [Updating Paradise Firmware with JSON and the Cray CLI Procedure](#update-paradise-firmware-using-json-file-and-cray-cli)

 ```json
 {